Updated October 19, 2023

 - Helps control for different sizes of firms

-- Ratios provide meaningful relationships between individual values in the financial statements
+- Ratios provide meaningful relationships between individual values in financial statements.

 Solvency Ratios: Analysts practice these ratios to determine the firm’s ability to pay its short-term liabilities.